ashiklom/isofit/examples/py-hypertrace/README.md

 First, make sure you have Isofit installed.
 In addition, you will need to have a working compiled version of the LibRadtran atmospheric radiative transfer model (see Installation section below).

+Second, download the support datasets from here: https://github.com/ashiklom/isofit/releases/tag/hypertrace-data (~60 MB compressed, ~135 MB uncompressed).
+Extract these into the `examples/py-hypertrace/` directory (so that you have a `examples/py-hypertrace/hypertrace-data` folder).

-Make a local copy of the `config-example.json` and modify to fit your system (most important is radiative transfer engine base directly and environment.
+Finally, make a local copy of the `config-example.json` and modify to fit your system (most important is radiative transfer engine base directly and environment.

 ``` sh
 cp config-example.json myconfig.json